 - PNR to 139

-Note: the correct format of sms text (with sample number) is: “pnr 9876543210″ note that you need to type space between the code “pnr” and your “10-digit pnr number”
+Note: the correct format of the sms text is ‘pnr 9876543210’ (sample number – use your unique PNR number).
+Note that you need to type a space between ‘pnr’ and your 10-digit PNR number.

-There is no app dedicated for iPhone to date (10/2013).
-We will let you know once there is one available!
+There is no dedicated iPhone app to date (9/2014).
+We will let you know once one is available!

-PNR status and Railway reservation step by step explanation…
+PNR status and railway reservations explained step by step …

-For every train people naturally cancel their tickets for various reasons.
-It is those cancellations that can get you on the train if you bought a RAC or WL ticket.
-When the actual reservation chart of the particular train is ready (that means the trains are due to depart in a few hours usually) and there are still some available tickets is different quotas, those will be given to RAC/WL ticket holders.
+When all available seats on a train are sold, the railway ( Indian Railway or IRCTC ) releases RACs for railway reservations.
+Once all of those are sold, WL tickets are released.
+On almost every train, tickets are canceled for a variety of reasons.
+These cancellations can get you on the train if you bought an RAC or WL ticket.
+When the reservation chart of a particular train is ready (usually meaning that the train is due to depart in a few hours) and there are still some available tickets in different quotas, those will be given to RAC/WL ticket holders.

-Here is an example of a Railway reservation situation.
-Tickets are sold in following order:
+Here is an example of a railway reservation situation.
+Tickets are sold in the following order:

 - Available 02